officiallysingh/spring-boot-problem-handler/README.md

 ```

 `HttpStatus` can also be set over custom exception as follows, the same would reflect in error response and
-other error attributes default would be derived by given `@ResponseStatus`
+other error attributes default would be derived by given `HttpStatus` attribute in `@ResponseStatus`
 ```java
 @ResponseStatus(HttpStatus.NOT_IMPLEMENTED)
 private static final class MyException extends RuntimeException {